1967 Green Bay Packers season: Regular season

 The Packers finished the regular season 9–4–1.
-The NFL season saw the addition of a sixteenth team and the two conferences of eight teams each were subdivided into two divisions.
+The NFL season saw the addition of a sixteenth team (the New Orleans Saints) and the two conferences of eight teams each were subdivided into two divisions.
 The Packers played in the Western Conference and in the Central Division, with the Lions, Bears, and Vikings; each division foe was played twice, and each team in the Century Division and Coastal Division was played once (and no teams in the Capitol Division).
 Each of the four division winners advanced to the playoffs.